safdar-azeem/vue-ssr-lite/README.md

 Requests with non-empty `Cookie`, `Authorization`, or `Proxy-Authorization` headers bypass the shared response cache, whether or not cookies are forwarded.
+Site SEO snapshot hashing and authoritative origin variation are automatic;
+`vary` is only for additional non-SEO public dimensions.

 ---